Stephen Sondheim: Unrealized projects

 In 1991, Sondheim worked with Terrence McNally on a musical, All Together Now.
 McNally said, "Steve was interested in telling the story of a relationship from the present back to the moment when the couple first met.
 We worked together a while, but we were both involved with so many other projects that this one fell through".
 The story follows Arden Scott, a 30-something female sculptor, and Daniel Nevin, a slightly younger, sexually attractive restaurateur.
 Its script, with concept notes by McNally and Sondheim, is archived in the Harry Ransom Center at the University of Texas at Austin.
+In February 2012, it was announced that Sondheim would collaborate on a musical titled All Together Now with David Ives and he had "about 20–30 minutes of the musical completed".
+The show was assumed to follow the format of Merrily We Roll Along.
+Sondheim described the project as "two people and what goes into their relationship ...
+We'll write for a couple of months, then have a workshop.
+It seemed experimental and fresh 20 years ago.
+I have a feeling it may not be experimental and fresh anymore".
+Ives later described All Together Now as "a musical that exploded a single moment in the lives of two people meeting for the first time.
+We'd see the moment without music and then we'd explore it musically."
+Ives and Sondheim worked on the piece intermittently until Sondheim's death, but it was ultimately unrealized.

 Sondheim worked with William Goldman on Singing Out Loud, a musical film, in 1992, penning the song "Water Under the Bridge".
 According to Sondheim, he had written six and a half songs and Goldman one or two drafts of the script when director Rob Reiner lost interest in the project.
 "Dawn" and "Sand", from the film, were recorded for the albums Sondheim at the Movies and Unsung Sondheim.

 In August 2003, Sondheim expressed interest in the idea of creating a musical adaptation of the 1993 comedy film Groundhog Day, but in a 2008 live chat, he said that "to make a musical of Groundhog Day would be to gild the lily.
 It cannot be improved."
 The musical was later created and premiered in 2016 with music and lyrics by Tim Minchin and book by Danny Rubin (screenwriter of the film) with Sondheim's blessing.

 Nathan Lane said that he once approached Sondheim about creating a musical based on the film Being There with Lane starring as the central character of Chance.
 Sondheim declined on the basis that the central character is essentially a cipher, whom an audience would not accept expressing himself through song.